alekseev23/VideoColorSearchClientPHP/README.md

 ### Russian

-If we want to get information about the video in Russian
+If you want to get information about the video in Russian.

 ```PHP
 $obj = $search->get($img,"ru");